Back to 3D: Few-Shot 3D Keypoint Detection with Back-Projected 2D Features: Method

 Given the features $F_{\text{kp}} \in \R^{k \times d_\text{emb}}$ computed for $k$ keypoints and the pairwise relative geodesic distances between these keypoints $D_{\text{kp}} \in [0,1]^{k \times k}$ on a given shape, we can find the corresponding keypoints on a new shape with $n$ candidate locations, for which we compute the features $F_{\text{cand}} \in \R^{n \times d_\text{emb}}$ and the pairwise relative geodesic distances $D_{\text{cand}} \in [0,1]^{n \times n}$.
 Usually, the dimensions are $k \approx 10$ and $n = 2048$ in our experiments, where the keypoint candidate locations can be simply obtained through farthest-point sampling from the surface.

 We can now define an optimization to find the best locations among the $n$ keypoint candidates on the new shape.
 To do so, we define a right-stochastic selection matrix ${S \in [0,1]^{n \times (k + 1)}}$, where for each candidate point $i$, the probability that this point corresponds to the keypoint $j$ is given by the value $S_{ij}$.
 The last, additional column shows the probability of a point not corresponding to any of the keypoints.
 We impose the right-stochastic character on $S$ by applying a softmax per row at every optimization step.
 For convenience, we define ${\hat{S} \in [0,1]^{n \times k} = S_{[1,..,n; 1,..,k]}}$ as the first $k$ columns of the matrix $S$.
-We then formulate $L_{\text{feature}}$ and $L_{\text{distance}}$ as:
+We then formulate the optimization objective $L = L_{\text{feature}} + \alpha L_{\text{distance}}$ with